 According to the Georgia Erosion and Sedimentation Act of 1975 O.C.G.A.
 12-7-3(2), a buffer is defined as "the area of land immediately adjacent to the banks of State waters in its natural state of vegetation, which facilitates the protection of water quality and aquatic habitat."
-There is an established 25-foot buffer along banks of all State waters, as measured horizontally from the point where vegetation has been wrested by normal stream flow or wave action, except wherethe EPD Director determines to allow a variance that is at least as protective of natural resources and the environment as a 25-foot buffer.
-There is an established 50-foot buffer, as measured horizontally from the point where vegetation has been wrested by normal stream flow or wave action, along the banks of any State waters classified as "trout streams."
-There is established a 25-foot buffer along coastal marshlands, as measured horizontally from the coastal marshland-upland interface (Jurisdictional Determination (JD) Line), as determined in accordance with the "Coastal Marshlands Protection Act of 1970."
-On-site preservation mitigation areas must be permanently protected through a conservation easement discussed above under "Mitigation Requirements."
+There is an established 25 foot buffer along banks of all State waters, as measured horizontally from the point where vegetation has been wrested by normal stream flow or wave action, except where the EPD Director determines to allow a variance that is at least as protective as a 25 foot buffer of natural resources and the environment.
+There is an established 50 foot buffer, as measured horizontally from the point where vegetation has been wrested by normal stream flow or wave action, along the banks of any State waters classified as "trout streams."
+"There is established a 25 foot buffer along coastal marshlands, as measured horizontally from the coastal marshland-upland interface (Jurisdictional Determination (JD) Line), as determined in accordance with Part 4 of Article 4 of Chapter 5 of this title, the "Coastal Marshlands Protection Act of 1970".
+Onsite preservation mitigation areas must be permanently protected through a restrictive covenant as discussed above under "Mitigation Requirements".